Hzfinfdu/HETHOD/README.md

 HETHOD is a method to build up the system of machine learning in a processive manner.

 Copyright 2021, Zhengfu He, School of Computer Science, Fudan University

+E-mail: 19307110020@fudan.edu.cn

+Please feel free to contact me for any problem or datasets.

+This is just a start-up and will be refined after assignment deadline.